Just as manga is unlike any other form of storytelling, horror manga is unlike all the other horror stories you've ever seen or heard.

 Why so disturbing, you ask?
 Well, it centers on two high school teenagers who are deeply fascinated by murder.
 Not just the simple act of killing—we're talking all forms of physical violence and torture.

-While the subject matter is unsettling, Kendi Oiwa's illustrations bring the harrowing material to life in all its horrifying glory.
+While the subject matter is unsettling, Kenji Oiwa's illustrations bring the harrowing material to life in all its horrifying glory.

-Hitoshi Iwaaki is the brilliant mind behind so many great manga, but the volumes that make up Parasyte represented the best work that this legendary manga artist has to offer.
+Hitoshi Iwaaki is the brilliant mind behind so many great manga, but the volumes that make up Parasyte represent the best work that this legendary manga artist has to offer.

 The story follows Shinichi, a young man who develops a new medical condition: he becomes infected by an alien parasite.